I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_port_characteristics.md

 ### -field Type

 The type of NDIS port.
-For more information, see <a href="netvista.types_of_ndis_ports">Types of NDIS Ports</a>.
+For more information, see <a href="https://msdn.microsoft.com/a77ceb1b-d4b9-4a42-aa5b-685295722fa3">Types of NDIS Ports</a>.
 This type can be one of the following values: